Maj18/parseMetab/README.md

 ## Docker container

-A docker container with parseMetab and all its dependency is available at yuanli202004/cancer:v2.0.1
+A docker container with parseMetab and all its dependency installed is available at yuanli202004/cancer:v2.0.1

 ## Quick start (usage sketch)